freifunk/projects.freifunk.net-contents/collections/_projects/vxlan-VPN.md

  - "ffnw Freifunk Nordwest"
 ---

-Implementing a broker for VXLAN (Virtual Extensible LAN) to get a Layer2 highperformance VPN as an alternative to l2tp and fastd in Gluon.
-Optimize VXLAN-VPN-client and integrate ist into offical OpenWRT Repos.
+This project is about implementing a broker for VXLAN (Virtual Extensible LAN) to get a Layer 2 high performance VPN as an alternative to l2tp and fastd in Gluon.
+Furthermore the VXLAN-VPN-client should be optimized and integrated into the offical OpenWRT Repository.
+VXLAN-VPN-client code draft: (https://git.ffnw.de/sk/vxlan-vpn-client/-/tree/master)

 #### Milestones

-* Get familia with exsisting code and protocols amd start coding
+* Get familiar with existing code and protocols and start coding
-* Implement Broker and client, including debudding/testing
+* Implement broker and client, including debudding/testing
-* integrate into OpenWrt documentaion and gluon integration.
+* Integrate into OpenWrt documentaion and gluon integration.

 ##### Preparation

-* Get familia with VXLAN
+* Get familiar with VXLAN
-* Get familia with gluon (https://gluon.readthedocs.io/en/latest/)
+* Get familiar with gluon (https://gluon.readthedocs.io/en/latest/)